gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 *Click.*
-A crane bot turned on a spotlight welded to its single long arm and shone a beam of bright white light on Maddy's upraised hand.
+A crane bot turned on a spotlight welded to its single long arm and shone a beam of bright white light on Maddy's upraised paw.
 A moment later it rolled back a step in surprise.
 The bots around her began to rattle quietly.